 Those Who Do Not Have a Bank Account Benefit the Most

-This accounts for nearly 17 million adults, according to a 2011 survey by the Federal Deposit Insurance Corporation).
+This accounts for nearly 9 million households, according to a 2015 survey by the Federal Deposit Insurance Corporation.
 These employees cannot participate in direct deposit options for payment because they do not have bank accounts.
 Thus, these employees typically have to rely on check-cashing services to cash their paychecks, which can be expensive.

 Employees Are Also Guaranteed Privacy of Purchase